I have cute bunkie makeover to share with you today!

 When I shared my to paint or not to paint the pine paneling dilemma, so many of you were Team Pine and I’m so happy I kept it natural because it saved me a lot of time and money.
 Thanks for the excellent advice!
 Because this is an impossibly small space there’s no fooling the eye into thinking it’s spacious.
 The pine works with the small size and plays up the cozy factor, instead of trying to fake spaciousness.
 To break up the pine just a little, I replaced the small mirror that was hanging beside the bed with my large DIY black and white painting:

 We set up the bed (and all white bedding) from the townhouse guestroom and it just fits.
-Making the bed is an aerobic activity (no idea how folks with bunk beds do it) and guests will have to clamber in from the end, but I didn't want to have to subject guests to a double.
+Making the bed is an aerobic activity (no idea how folks with bunk beds do it) and guests will have to clamber in from the end, but I didn’t want to have to subject guests to a double.
 This works and the price was right for my budget bunkie makeover!

 (Behind the open turquoise door is the doorway to the three piece bathroom – to the left is the sauna).

-I'd love to replace the old curtain rods but for now I just painted them a creamy white because they were super rusty.
+I’d love to replace the old curtain rods but for now I just painted them a creamy white because they were super rusty.
 Mom sewed really pretty sheers to offer guests a little privacy, without obscuring the lake view.
-I didn't want the sheers to touch to electric baseboard heaters and, more importantly, there is literally no room for them to drape between the bed and the wall (it's a tight squeeze) so we decided to keep them short, which is such a change for me because I always prefer floor length curtains but they're just more functional at this length.
+I didn’t want the sheers to touch to electric baseboard heaters and, more importantly, there is literally no room for them to drape between the bed and the wall (it’s a tight squeeze) so we decided to keep them short, which is such a change for me because I always prefer floor length curtains, but they’re just more functional at this length for the bunkie makeover.

 From the outside, the sheers look much, much (much!) better than the forest green towels that used to cover the windows.
 Is it me, or does the guesthouse feel more welcoming from the outside with these gauzy window treatments (you can compare against these exterior photos)?